SarangShrivastava/SarangShrivastava.github.io/relation.md

 , the number of relations present in the examples below changes. </p> <br>

 1)   A , B acts as C , D to E and F
-2)   A , B acts as C , D to E and F respectively
+2)   A , B acts as C , D to E and F respectively <br>

 <p align="justify">
 We curated a ternary relation extraction dataset amongst organizations, person names and roles.
 We then used a BERT